 - while the MS is in relaxed monitoring (see 3GPP TS 36.304 [43]);

-- while the MS is in Mobile Initiated Connection Only mode (MICO).
+- while the MS is in Mobile Initiated Connection Only mode (MICO);

-- while the unavailability period is activated in MS as described in 3GPP TS 24.501 [64].
+- while the unavailability period is activated in MS as described in 3GPP TS 24.501 [64]; or

+- while the MS is receiving multicast MBS service in 5GMM-CONNECTED mode with RRC inactive indication (see 3GPP TS 23.247 [85]).

 e) The MS shall limit its attempts to access allowable PLMN/access technology combinations of the same country as the current serving VPLMN, as defined in Annex B.